Vytenis Lipkevičius: Professional career

 On 11 August 2010, Lipkevičius joined Rūdupis Prienai of the LKL, after being loaned by Žalgiris Kaunas.
 For the 2011–12 season, he went on loan to Baltai Kaunas.
 On 28 October 2011, Lipkevičius was brought back from his loan by Žalgiris.
 On 24 July 2013, Lipkevičius re-signed with the club until the end of the 2015–16 season.
-On 20 July 2015, he signed a new two-year contact with Žalgiris.
+On 20 July 2015, he signed a new two-year contract with Žalgiris.
 On 12 September 2016, Lipkevičius mutually parted ways with the club and subsequently joined Vytautas Prienai-Birštonas.

 On 10 June 2017, Lipkevičius signed a one-year deal with s.Oliver Würzburg of the German Basketball Bundesliga.

 On 12 July 2018, Lipkevičius signed a two-year contract with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL).
 On 6 November, he was loaned to Skycop Prienai for the remainder of the season.
 On 2 July 2022, he re-signed with Lietkabelis until 2024.